Skip to main content

 Information on PCBs

 PCBs are synthetic chemical compounds largely used throughout the 1950-1970s in construction materials across the U.S.; they were formally banned in 1979.
 There are more than 200 different commercial mixtures of PCB compounds called “Aroclors.”
-Our preliminary tests, which primarily detected levels of Aroclor 1262, warrant further investigation.
-Though the presence of PCBs in buildings may be a concern, it is not cause for immediate alarm.
+Our test, primarily detected levels of Aroclor 1262.

 PCBs (polychlorinated biphenyls) are a group of synthetic chemicals.
 PCBs were widely used in building materials and electrical products primarily between 1950 and 1979.
 The U.S. Environmental Protection Agency banned the manufacturing and certain uses of PCBs in 1979, but buildings constructed or renovated between 1950 and 1979 may still have building materials and electrical products that contain PCBs.

-NC State Facilities and Environmental Health and Safety teams evaluate all concerns that come in and maintain protocols for evaluating building materials for hazardous materials as part of routine renovation and repair work, including materials that may contain PCBs.
+NC State Facilities and Environmental Health and Safety teams evaluate concerns that come in and also maintain protocols for evaluating building materials for hazardous materials as part of routine renovation and repair work, including materials that may contain PCBs.
 If there are maintenance needs or if individuals express concerns, our facilities and environmental health and safety teams will evaluate those.
-EPA regulations, effective in February 2024, address requirements around how materials are safely removed and disposed.
-Our environmental health and safety team is currently reviewing the updated EPA regulations and will make any necessary adjustments to their protocols.

 Find Support